-It’s scary to think that MSG might damage your dog’s brain.
+It’s likely MSG is quite bad for dogs.
+And it’s scary to think that MSG might damage your dog’s brain.

 Dr Russell Blaylock, author of “Excitotoxins: The Taste that Kills” says that it can cause brain damage (in humans) and may trigger or aggravate learning disabilities as well as diseases like Alzheimer’s, Parkinson’s, and Lou Gehrig’s.